-The feature-rich Backburner Windows Monitor can be launched from any Windows workstation on the network.
-It leverages the complete functionality of the Backburner Manager.
+The feature-rich Backburner Windows Monitor can be launched from any Windows workstation on the network where it has been installed.
+It leverages the complete functionality of the Backburner Manager, and is well-suited for the adminstrator workstation of a larger render farm.

-Like the other monitors, the Windows Monitor operates by connecting to a Backburner Manager.
-The first Windows monitor making the connection has full control over the job queue and Backburner network-that is, "queue control".
+Like the other monitor, the Windows Monitor operates by connecting to a Backburner Manager.
+The first Windows Monitor making the connection has full control over the job queue and Backburner network-that is, "queue control".
 Subsequent connections by other Windows Monitors have more limited functionality.
-See "Obtaining Queue Control" on page 14.
+See Obtaining Queue Control on page 15.

-Note: Due to the internal updating mechanism, it is suggested you avoid running the Backburner Windows Monitor on more than one or two workstations, since this can degrade network performance.
+NOTE Due to the internal monitoring mechanism, it is suggested you avoid running the Backburner Windows Monitor on more than one or two workstations, since this can degrade network performance.
 Non-administration workstations can make use of the Backburner Web Monitor instead.
-For more information, see the Backburner Installation Guide.
+See the Backburner Installation Guide.